dlerner97/ACME_perception_proposal/README.md

 ### Agile Iterative Process (AIP)

-Please see this link to find our (AIP implementation document)[https://docs.google.com/spreadsheets/d/1gBVo8C_xLlcH5OcivV810-puy338YpDrUkYAftgQPH4/edit?usp=sharing].
+Please see this link to find our [AIP implementation document](https://docs.google.com/spreadsheets/d/1gBVo8C_xLlcH5OcivV810-puy338YpDrUkYAftgQPH4/edit?usp=sharing).

 ### Required Libraries and Software

   1. **OpenCV**.
-Please install the OpenCV package using the following link: (OpenCV Installation)[https://docs.opencv.org/3.4.15/d7/d9f/tutorial_linux_install.html]
+Please install the OpenCV package using the following link: [OpenCV Installation](https://docs.opencv.org/3.4.15/d7/d9f/tutorial_linux_install.html)
   2. **Eigen**.
 This library should already be installed on a standard linux system.
   3. **math**.
 This library should already be installed on a standard linux system.
   4. **C++ std libs**.
 This library is certainly installed on a standard linux system.